• Skip to primary navigation

 For example, winter storms have caused cancellations on the TGV high-speed rail and delayed flights at major airports such as Charles de Gaulle.

-A travel plan that covers weather-related delays can protect you from extra costs.
+Having coverage for weather-related delays can save you from additional costs.

 Terrorism and Civil Unrest